Ma-i: Relationship with nearby territories

 Contemporary scholars believe that these are the Baipuyan (Babuyan Islands), Bajinong (Busuanga), Liyin (Lingayen) and Lihan (present day Malolos City).
 Malolos is a coastal town and one of the ancient settlement around Manila Bay near Tondo.

 While the phrase "subordinates" has sometimes been interpreted to mean that these places are territories of Ma-I, Scott clarifies that:

-Ma-i after the Yuan Dynasty records
+Ma-i after the Yuan dynasty records

-No mentions of the country of Ma-i have been found after 1349 (or 1339 depending on the source).
-However, historians generally believe that Ma-i continued to exist under a different name.
-Early theories for the location of Ma-i include locations in Central Luzon, or the Southern Tagalog area.
-Many 20th Century Scholars came to accept the idea that Ma-i was located on the island of Mindoro, based on the name of Mait, a place on the island.
-However, this has been questioned on the basis of physical evidence and an analysis of Chinese orthography, and Bay (pronounced "Ba-i" or "Ba-e" by locals) has once again been suggested as a likely location of Ma-i.